Bozar/OneMoreLevel/misc/export.md

 * Head Include: <link rel="stylesheet" href="customStyle.css">
 * Canvas Resize Policy: Project

-In order to run the HTML5 game, deploy it on a server along with `customStyle.css`, which is in GitHub repository's root folder.
+In order to run the HTML5 game, deploy it on a server along with `misc/customStyle.css`.